Ancinnes

-Ancinnes (/fr/) is a commune in the Sarthe department in the region of Pays de la Loire in north-western France.
+Ancinnes (/fr/) is a commune in the Sarthe department in the region of Pays de la Loire in north-western France.The commune of Ancinnes has approximately 1,100 residents, called "Ancinnois".
+The village is centred on the Church of Saint Peter and Saint Paul.

-It lies within the Parc naturel régional Normandie-Maine and is on the edge of the forest of Perseigne.
+Geography

+The commune is made up of the following collection of villages and hamlets, Le Gesmier, Ancinnes, Clos Hibou, Couesme, Montreignier, Pouplain and Ancinette.

+The commune is in the Normandie-Maine Regional Natural Park.

 It is 8 km from Alençon, the capital of the Orne department and the nearest major town.
-The commune of Ancinnes has approximately 1,100 residents, called "Ancinnois".
-The village is centred on the Church of Saint Peter and Saint Paul.